damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 ## Responsibilities

-* Develop features from proposal to polished end result with discretion on projects.
+* Develop features from proposal to polished end result.
 * Support and collaborate with our [service engineers](/jobs/service-engineer) in getting to the bottom of user-reported issues and come up with robust solutions.
 * Engage with the core team and the open source community to collaborate on improving GitLab.
 * Manage and review code contributed by the rest of the community and work with them to get it ready for production.